lanl/BEE/docs/sphinx/examples.rst

 both steps use the container that is built in the pre-processing stage.
 Once the build has been completed the Charliecloud image will be in the container archive location specified in the builder section of the bee configuration file.
-You can list contents of the configuration file using ``beecfg list``.
+You can list contents of the configuration file using ``bee config list``.

 The status of the workflow will progress to completion and can be queried as
 shown: